aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/010_hub_cluster_cleanup.md

 hidden: true
 ---

-In Argo CD hub-spoke deployment architecture, hub is dedicated to only Argo CD.
-In the previous chapter you have deployed webstore namespace and workload in the hub cluster.
+In an Argo CD hub-spoke deployment architecture, the hub cluster is dedicated solely to running Argo CD.
+In the previous chapters, we deployed webstore namespaces and workloads in the hub cluster.
+Let's clean up these deployments from the hub cluster before redeploying them to the spoke cluster later.
-In this chapter you can undeploy webstore namespace and workload, from the hub cluster, we will redeploy them later in the spoke cluster.

-### 1. Set label workload_webstore = false and workloads = false
+### 1. Set labels workload_webstore = false and workloads = false

-The webstore workload and its associated namespaces are deployed to the hub-cluster.
-This is because the hub-cluster has the label `workload_webstore=true` and `workloads = true`.
-Both the Namespace and Workload ApplicationSets have a condition specifying `workload_webstore=true`, as shown below:
+Currently, the webstore workload and its associated namespaces are deployed to the hub-cluster because it has the labels `workload_webstore=true` and `workloads = true`.
+Both the Namespace and Workload ApplicationSets check for the `workload_webstore=true` label, as shown below:

 :::code{showCopyAction=false showLineNumbers=false language=yaml highlightLines='7-7'}
 .